A few personal details about Sean Astin:

 After four decades of captured performances, Sean ventured in front of a live theater audience, first as Joseph Stalin in a theatrical presentation of "Shostakovich and the Black Monk: A Fantasy" (2018-2019) that included the Emerson String Quartet, and then as Dr. Moricet in the American premiere of "Bang!
 Bang!"
 (2018), John Cleese's adaptation of a 19th century French farce.
 During the pandemic, he performed a riveting one-man zoom drama "Fire in the Garden" (2021) for the New Jersey Repertory Company.

-Sean will be making his Broadway debut as Santa in “Elf the Musical,” running November 9th to January 4th, 2025 at the Marquis Theater.
+Sean made his Broadway debut playin both Santa and Mr. Greenway in “Elf the Musical,” running November 9, 2024 to January 4th, 2025 at the Marquis Theater.
 The show is based on the popular 2003 film "Elf."

 Sean is also comfortable behind the camera, directing episodic TV and serving as producer on several films.
 He directed and co-produced with his wife Christine the short film “Kangaroo Court,” nominated for an Academy Award for Best Live Action Short Film in 1995.
 While working on “The Lord of the Rings,” Sean made “The Long and Short of It.”
 He also narrated and executive produced the documentary “Remember the Sultana” (2018), about the worst maritime disaster in US history.